Though Amsterdam is a relatively small city, it has many distinctive neighborhoods, each with their own look, character, and pace.

 Learn how to avoid the busiests days and times, where to buy Skip-the-line tickets, and how to get there.

-Also: details about the collection, along with information about the current temporary exhibition: Prints in Paris 1900: From Elite to the Street.
+Also: details about the collection, along with information about the upcoming temporary exhibition: ‘Van Gogh, Rousseau, Corot: In the Forest.’

 Amsterdam’s Red Light District is home to a bronze statue in honor of prostitutes around the world.